digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 For any mention that will trigger notifications for more than five users, the user posting the mention must confirm the action before sending the notifications.

-If you find this feature has not been enabled by the gE.CO toolbox administrator, please get in touch.
+If you find this feature has not been enabled for you, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 ### Highlighting